Nissemanen/frukt/README.md

 > [!NOTE]
 > as you see, unlike many other languages with comment blocks, these open and closing "symbols" are symmetrical. an example of a unsymmetrical comment block are `/*` and `*/`. you can think of a man opening a scroll
 > ![[medieval-man-holding-scroll-isolated-260nw-231944920.webp]]

 ## Types
 ### String
 a string is an array of characters, you can use them for easy debugging or showing information to someone using the script.

-strings are made with two quotation marks, both double and single works
+strings are made with two quotation marks (both double and single works)
 ```
 "this is a string!"
 'this too!'